 Then my life took a series of bizarre and unexpected turns, from midnight rides in the bed of a pickup truck in a war-torn Middle Eastern village, to landing on an aircraft carrier in a helicopter with the President of the United States.
 I’ve broken bread with refugees in bombed-out buildings, met kings, conversed with princes, dined with diplomats, and shaken hands with some of the wealthiest people in human history.
 Now everything is coming full circle.
 I’ve once again spent late nights writing songs on a piano in a dark basement.
 I rekindled an old friendship with one of the world’s top music producers, Ken Lewis (Kanye West, FUN., Bruno Mars, and others).
 I’ve gotten back in the studio, this time recording vocals on the exact same mic that captured hits by everyone from Beyoncé, Diana Ross and Ariana Grande to Kanye, 50 Cent and Jon Bellion.

 Sometimes I feel like my life has become a strange Forrest Gump-like story full of unexpected changes in direction, with many more to come.
-But for now, roughly every six weeks for the foreseeable future starting September 21st, you can expect to get a new song that I dreamed up on a stand-up piano in a dark basement in Alabama.
+But for now, every few months you can expect to get a new song that I dreamed up on a stand-up piano in a dark basement in Alabama.